keptn/keptn.github.io/content/docs/0.8.x/operate/k8s_support/index.md

 **Remarks:**

 * (1): AKS with K8s version before 1.15 might fail (see: [#1429](https://github.com/keptn/keptn/issues/1429)), due to a known AKS issue: [#69262](https://github.com/kubernetes/kubernetes/issues/69262)
+* (2): GKE and EKS did not provide K8s 1.19 clusters for testing (checked on: 3rd March, 2021)
-* (2): Requires sufficient resources (e.g., >= 8 vCPUs and 14 GB memory for deploying sockshop in multiple stages) depending on your use-case and workloads.
+* (3): Requires sufficient resources (e.g., >= 8 vCPUs and 14 GB memory for deploying sockshop in multiple stages) depending on your use-case and workloads.

 **Notes:**